ironcore-dev/metal-operator/docs/concepts/servers.md

 ## Cordoning

-`spec.unschedulable` is a first-class, typed **cordon** signal on a `Server`.
+`spec.unclaimable` is a first-class, typed **cordon** signal on a `Server`.
 When set to `true`, it prevents **new** [`ServerClaim`](serverclaims.md)s from binding to the server.
 Already-bound claims are unaffected: the existing `spec.serverClaimRef` stays in place while the server is cordoned.

-Cordon is orthogonal to the `Initial → Discovery → Available → Reserved` state machine: it affects scheduling, not phase progression.
+Cordon is orthogonal to the `Initial → Discovery → Available → Reserved` state machine: it affects claimability, not phase progression.
 A server may be cordoned in any state; a cordoned server in `Available` simply will not be picked up by new claims until it is uncordoned.

 - A claim with an explicit `serverRef` to a cordoned server stays `Pending` (its phase remains `Unbound`).
 - A claim using a `serverSelector` skips cordoned candidates.
 If no uncordoned candidate matches, the claim stays `Pending`.
-- Toggling `spec.unschedulable` back to `false` automatically re-triggers binding for any pending claims targeting the server.
+- Toggling `spec.unclaimable` back to `false` automatically re-triggers binding for any pending claims targeting the server.

 ```yaml
 apiVersion: metal.ironcore.dev/v1alpha1